-Read this update if you are a firm subject to MiFID II transaction reporting obligations.
-This update will also be of interest to your clients who are legal entities or structures, including a company, charity or trust, and eligible for an LEI.
+Read this page if you are a firm subject to MiFID II transaction reporting obligations.
+This page will also be of interest to your clients who are legal entities or structures, including a company, charity or trust, and eligible for an LEI.

 Who MiFID II transaction reporting obligations apply to